wazzamatazz/json-time-series-extractor/README.md

 # Usage

+The [TimeSeriesExtractor](/src/JsonTimeSeriesExtractor/TimeSeriesExtractor.cs) class is the entry point for the library.

 Call `TimeSeriesExtractor.GetSamples` to extract values from a JSON string or a `JsonElement`.
 The JSON must either be an object, or an array of objects.
-You can customise the extraction  behaviour by passing a `TimeSeriesExtractorOptions` object to the method.
+You can customise the extraction  behaviour by passing a [TimeSeriesExtractorOptions](/src/JsonTimeSeriesExtractor/TimeSeriesExtractorOptions.cs) object to the method.

 ## Data Samples